1. Latitude is the angular distance of a place measured in degrees _____________.

 Explanation: It is the southern counterpart of the Arctic Circle.

-9. The North Pole has a latitude of:
+9. The North Pole has a latitude of_____________.

 A) 90° N